sidhantpanda/termbridge/README.md

 ## Requirements

-You'll need a CouchDB instance running to store terminal credentials.
-You can use a compose file to run both Termbridge and CouchDB.
+You'll need a Postgres instance running to store terminal credentials.
+You can use a compose file to run both Termbridge and Postgres.

 ## Usage